SpaceGiraffe-io/reqhub-docs/docs/guides/writing-your-own-middleware.md

 This is the request from your API to ReqHub for verification.

+This should be a POST request to `https://api.reqhub.io/req`.

-It should include the client headers in the new request, and should add the following headers:
+The request must include the client headers, and should add the following merchant headers:

 * `MerchantToken` - base64-encoded HMACSHA256 hash (more on that later)
 * `MerchantKey` - your publisher public key from ReqHub